ajscolaro/gov-alerting-bot/README.md

 ## Google Sheets Watchlist Sync

-This project supports syncing watchlists from a Google Sheet, allowing you to manage Tally, Cosmos, Snapshot, and Sky integrations in one place.
+This project supports syncing watchlists from a Google Sheet, allowing you to manage Tally, Cosmos, Snapshot, Sky, and XRPL integrations in one place.

 ### Setup Steps